-tions placed on investors and their portfolios.
-Finally, it provides a ready mechanism to formulate a clear objective function for financial risk management, to identify the set of financial instruments m which portfolio selection occurs, and to carry out structured analysis of the relationship between risk and reward.
+The use of mathematical programming is a logical choice: it enables the analyst to "optimize" the risk profile associated with a portfolio.
+Mathematical programming also enables the analyst to represent institutional requirements or limitations placed on investors and their portfolios.
+Finally, it provides a ready mechanism to formulate a clear objective function for financial risk management, to identify the set of financial instruments in which portfolio selection occurs, and to carry out structured analysis of the relationship between risk and reward.